Keep in Touch

 June 2024

 This project is just beginning.
-A planning meeting was held with representatives of our partner APED, community forest members, and Seacology’s field representative, J-Hude Moudingo.
+Our partner APED held a planning meeting with community forest association members and Seacology’s field representative, J-Hude Moudingo.
 Field activities will start soon.

 Read more